Indico Data named a leader in Everest Group’s intelligent document processing (IDP) PEAK Matrix® 2023

 Help with corporate email in-boxes

-Chief among the areas that are ripe for automated claims processing is the corporate email in-box.
+Chief among the use cases for the automation of insurance claims is the corporate email in-box.
 It’s common for insurance companies to have a single email address to which clients send claims information that constitute first notice of loss (FNOL).

 Automating workers’ compensation claims